awolffromspace/nes-emu/README.md

 ## Introduction

-This is a cycle-accurate NES emulator, developed with the goal of learning more about emulators and computer architecture.
-Currently, audio and mappers other than mapper 0 have not been implemented.
+This aims to be a cycle-accurate NES emulator, developed with the goal of learning more about emulators and computer architecture.
+Currently, audio and mappers other than mapper 0 and 1 have not been implemented.
 Also, VSync with a 60 Hz monitor is currently required for proper frame timing.

-## Installation

-The emulator is written in C++ and compiled with Clang.
-SDL is a dependency.

 ## Usage (Debian Linux)

-Install dependencies and compile:
+Install dependencies (Clang and SDL) and compile:

 ```
 make install